 Denmark's strong economy makes it a desirable place to work, and while the country has much to offer, expats looking for employment in Denmark will find that it comes with its fair set of challenges.
-However, once they have overcome the hurdle of finding a job, expats should be able to get into the swing of things with relative ease.
+Still, once they have overcome the hurdle of finding a job, expats should be able to get into the swing of things with relative ease.

 Job market in Denmark